 Spelling variations of this family name include: Tortella, Tortela, Tartella, Tortelli, Tortello and many more.

-Another 67 words (5 lines of text) are included under the topic Early Tortorici Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Tortorici Notables in all our PDF Extended History products and printed products wherever possible.